RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-To setup Active Directory within the domain controller, we will first enable Active Directory Domain Services.
-To do this, we will click start -> server manager -> Add roles and features -> hit next up until you reach "Server Roles" and check the box next to "Active Directory Domain Services" and add the features -> Once at the Confirmation page, check "Restart the destination server" prompt -> Install.
+To set up Active Directory within the domain controller, we will first enable Active Directory Domain Services.
+To do this, we will click Start -> Server Manager -> Add roles and features -> hit next up until you reach "Server Roles" and check the box next to "Active Directory Domain Services" and add the features -> Once at the Confirmation page, check "Restart the destination server" prompt -> Install.
 </p>
 <br />
 <p>